yacitus/SSAuction/frontend/README.md

 # MVP Unfinished Features
 - validate input in the modal bid forms
-- remove hover from all tables where clicking on a row does nothing
 - make header presentable

 # Post MVP Technical Debt Cleanup